7 Reasons and 7 Tips to Raise Your Self-Confidence

 When you pass them, practice saying hello.
 You don’t have to stop to have a conversation.
 You don’t have to smile at them.
 Just make an effort to greet everyone you pass.
 (If you live in some cities like New York where there are a lot of people and everyone keeps to themselves, I know this may be a difficult task.)

 Greeting people allows you to engage in human contact without much other expectation.
 It’s simple, it’s over in a flash, and there are no strings.
-Some people may even smile back at you, which always lifts my mood.
+Some people may even smile back at you, which always helps me feel empowered.

 3.)
 Practice power-stances.